 Web or internet cookies are small bits of text kept on a web browser.
 These text files allow the website itself or the website’s browser to collect user data and enable user-specific features such as personalization and tracking.

-The server creates a cookie with a unique ID which stores the data.
-The network server uses this ID to display specific information for each user.
+Computer cookies are usually stored on the user’s web browser.
+The server creates a cookie with a unique ID stored on the user’s web browser.
+The browser sends this cookie back to the web server each time there’s a new request, allowing it to display specific information for each user.

-2.Personalization: for example, cookies help to display targeted ads, set frequency capping, and help with reporting.
+- Personalization–cookies help display targeted ads, set frequency capping, and help with reporting.

-3.Tracking: for example, shopping stores might suggest products similar to the ones the user viewed.
+- Tracking–shopping stores might suggest products similar to those the user viewed.

 Let’s continue with 7 types of internet cookies!